vancassa/TwinCAT_Database_Simple/README.md

 ![alt tag](https://puu.sh/siOvO/b3e76953dd.png)

 ## How it works

 What's happening inside the program:

 1. The MAIN program populates the dummy temperature variable with random values.
 2. The DatabaseRecord program firstly checked if there is connection to the database by executing FB_DBConnectionOpen function block.
 Then, it construct the SQL INSERT command and execute it using FB_DBRecordArraySelect function block.
 The ID of the latest record is stored in 'nId' variable.
+3. Using the ID of the latest record, the data is retrieved back to PLC variable 'stRecord'

 TwinCAT Database Server function blocks: https://infosys.beckhoff.com/espanol.php?content=../content/1034/tcdbserver/html/tcdbserver_intro%20lib.htm&id=21637